Thua Thien Hue Province General Information

 Between the settlement of Thuan Hóa (1306) to the founding of Phú Xuân (1687), there were conflicts and uncertainties for the local people, which including the fall of the Tran Dynasty to the renaissance of the Ho Dynasty.
 Thuan Hóa and Phú Xuân became the location of the Đai Viet kingdom once Nguyen Hoàng was appointed the head of Thuan Hóa (1511-1558).
 Lord Nguyen Hoàng (1558-1613) established bases at Ai Tu, Tra Bat and Dinh Cat, while his lords moved palaces to Kim Long (1636), where they would eventually base their operations in Phú Xuân (1687).

-The Nguyen lords ruled the area until it taken over the Trinh clan in 1775.
+The Nguyen lords ruled the area until it took over the Trinh clan in 1775.

 Capital of Vietnam